mixxxdj/manual/source/chapters/user_interface.rst

    EQ Controls

 **Gain Knob**
-  Above these knobs, the gain knob allows you to adjust the gain applied to the deck.
+  The gain knob allows you to adjust the gain applied to the deck.
   Use this to compensate for the differences in recording levels between tracks.
   In general, you should adjust this knob so that the track's :term:`level meter` stays around the top of the green region with the loudest parts of the track